josegonzah/PruebaTecnicaSofka/README.md

 in the console app directory.
 To run the tkinter app you also need the tkinter library, to install it you can use pip like this: python python -m pip install --upgrade pip python -m pip install Pillow python -m pip install tk.
 To install python 3 you can install it directly from the python.org website.
-To run the desktop app just type python main.py inside the directory TKinterApp
+To run the desktop app just type python main.py inside the directory TKinterApp.
+Suggestion(run it in a virtualenv)